pepkit/pephub/README.md

 # pephub

 **pephub** is a biological metadata server that lets you view, store, and share your sample metadata in form of [PEPs](https://pep.databio.org/en/latest/).
-It acts as a _database_ to store PEPs, an _API_ to programmatically read and write PEPs, and a _user interface_ to view and manage these PEPs in the database.
+It has 3 components: 1) a _database_ where PEPs are stored; 2) an _API_ to programmatically read and write PEPs in the database; and 3) a web-based _user interface_ to view and manage these PEPs via a front-end.

-## Setup
+## Organization

-Already have everything setup?
-Skip to [running pephub](#running).
-Two things are required to run pephub: 1) A pephub database, and 2) The pephub server.
+## Setting up a development environment

+PEPhub consists of 3 components: 1) A postgres database; 2) the PEPhub API; 3) the PEPhub UI.

-### 1. Database Setup
+### 1. Database setup

-_pephub_ is backed by a [postgres](https://www.postgresql.org/) database to store PEPs.
-You can easily create a new pephub-compatible postgres instance locally:
+_pephub_ stores PEPs in a [POSTGRES](https://www.postgresql.org/) database.
+Create a new pephub-compatible postgres instance locally:

 ```
 docker pull postgres